 Sober coaching can last between a few weeks and a few months after treatment, but it ultimately depends on your needs.
 You may also hire a sober coach if you are going through a difficult time in your recovery and need some extra support.

-Not everyone will need a sober living coach after detox, and it may not be an affordable option for everyone entering a life of recovery.
+Not everyone will need a sober companion program after detox, and it may not be an affordable option for everyone entering a life of recovery.
 Part of the reason it’s so popular among Hollywood elites is that they are more likely to afford the personal, one-on-one attention that a sober companion can offer.

-In some cases, sober coaches spend all day with their clients and even live in their houses.
+In some cases, sober companions spend all day with their clients and even live in their houses.
 This level of around-the-clock care can be pricey, and your insurance company may not cover it like they would for formal treatment.
-However, sober coaches may be exactly what some people need in the weeks following their completion of treatment.
+However, sober coaches may be exactly what some people need in the weeks following their completion.

 Recovery can be a minute-by-minute commitment to sobriety, especially in the early days after treatment.
 Having someone by your side to help in moments of weakness can help you reaffirm that commitment.
 Plus, many people fall into addiction when their young and don’t achieve sobriety until they are adults in their 20s, 30s, or even later.
 They may have never learned to do some of life’s basics such as laundry, grocery shopping, exercising, and balancing a budget.
 A sober coach can help you learn these essentials that may sound trivial but are actually important parts of living a fulfilling life in recovery.

-However, there are other options in aftercare services that can address some of the same things a sober companion can help you with.
-However, if you feel like you do well in one-on-one relationships and that you would be helped with more personal help after treatment, a sober coach might be something that’s worth exploring.
+However, there are other options in aftercare services that can address some of the same things a sober companion services can help you with.
+However, if you feel like you do well in one-on-one relationships and that you would be helped with more personal help, a sober coach might be something that’s worth exploring.
 Ask your aftercare specialist or your therapist to learn more.

 Ready to get help?Let our treatment experts call you today.